Small noise may diversify collective motion in Vicsek model: Analysis under Open Boundary Conditions

-Our methods have possible applications in some engineering systems.
-For example, \cite{Yin2011,Wang2013} investigated the consensus algorithms for a platoon model, however the crash analysis is still lake.
-Using Lemma \ref{robust}, to analyze whether the vehicles will crash under the original system, we can try to design a cooperative control under its corresponding new system such that the crash states are reached.
-The design of the cooperative control may use the ideas of the proofs of Theorems \ref{turn_1} and \ref{vortex_1}.
-Based on this we may also investigate how to design the collision avoidance algorithms for consensus of platoon models.
+Our proposed method has favorable possible application in certain engineering systems.
+For example, Yin, Wang, and Sun \cite{Yin2011,Wang2013} investigated some consensus algorithms for a platoon model, however there has been no crash analysis for them to date.
+Using the idea of Lemma \ref{robust}, the crash analysis for these algorithms may be transformed to the design of cooperative controls such that the crash states are reached in finite time.
+The method for the design of cooperative controls relates to the proofs of Theorems \ref{turn_1} and \ref{vortex_1}.
+Similarly, we can explore the design of collision avoidance algorithms for platoon model consensus via the proposed method.